pojosontheweb/woko/doco/markdown/woko.md

     return new Woko(ioc, ["myguest"])

 ## Domain Objects ##

 Domain Objects in Woko are POJOs.
 We don't use no meta-framework of any kind, only the Java type system.

-Woko manages your POJOs through the [Object Store](ObjectStore), which tandles the persistence of your objects seamlessly.
+Woko manages your POJOs through the [Object Store](Object Store), which handles the persistence of your objects seamlessly.
 The store is created at startup and connects to an underlying database in order to save the state and provide access to your Objects.
 This can be implemented in many different ways, using an ORM, custom DAOs, or whatever you can think of.

 > The ObjectStore only implements the basic CRUD operations by default, but it's a good entry point to place more specialized accessors to your domain objects (e.g. queries) when you'll need them.
 Like other Woko components, it is accessible everywhere in your application.

 Woko heavily uses introspection (`java.lang.reflect`) in order to determine the properties to display etc. In general, your Domain Objects should be regular POJOs that follow the JavaBean convention.
-Woko's ObjectRenderer will work directly with objects that
+Woko's ObjectRenderer will work directly with objects that :

 * have a default constructor (if you want to be able to create instances via the default generated interface)
 * expose their properties with accessors following the JavaBean convention